Welcome to Guitar River! A new site for guitar gear buyer's guides and reviews.

 What are the physical differences between ceramic and alnico pickups?

 The difference between the two pickup types is in the magnets.
 Both pickups are still normal guitar pickups with metal pole pieces wound with strands of copper.
-However, the magnets at the bottom of the pickups are different.
+However, the magnets used within the pickups are different.

-Ceramic magnets are typically a slab of material attached to the bottom of the pickup, while alnico magnets are attached along the sides of the pole pieces.
+With single-coil ceramic pickups, ceramic magnets are typically a slab attached to the bottom of the pickup.
+For alnico pickups, the pole pieces of the pickup are alnico magnetic rods.

 For an idea of what that looks like, see this image from the Guitar Dreamer blog.
-The ceramic magnet is on the left side of the image, and the alnico magnets are on the right.
+These ceramic pickups show the magnet attached to the bottom of the pickup.
+An alnico pickup looks like this.

 Ceramic pickups use ceramic magnets, and alnico pickups, as the acronym suggests, use magnets constructed from an aluminum, nickel, and cobalt alloy.